The Top 21 Tesla Powerwall Questions Answered

 20. How long is the wait for a Tesla Powerwall?

-Because Tesla offers high-demand products, there can be delayed supply lines and longer wait times.
-Additionally, the Powerwall requires design considerations and installation permits.
-The process typically takes a couple weeks, but some customers report having to wait a few months if permitting complications delay the process.
+Contact Freedom Solar to find out the timeline for getting a Powerwall.
+Getting a Powerwall requires design considerations and installation permits.
+The process typically takes a couple weeks, but some customers report having to wait longer if permitting complications delay the process.

 In short, it’s smart to plan ahead.